abidkhan484/shortenURL/README.md

 ```
 docker run -p 5000:5000 <container-name>
 ```
-## 3. Run the app with Python Interpreter or a three liner script
+## 3. Run the app as package with Python Interpreter or a three liner script
 ```
 >>> import shortenURL
 >>> app = shortenURL.create_app()
 >>> app.run()
 ```
-### See the web Server
+#### See the web Server
 ###### Visit localhost:5000 in your web browser to see the webapp in action!

 There's only two different routes except the homepage.
 They are ```/all``` and ```/delete```